fbpx

 Traditional Christmas Dishes in Greece

 The first picture that comes to mind when thinking of Greece is a sea view from an island in the Aegean, with the hot summer sun.
-But Christmas in Greece is one of the best times of the year.
+But Christmas in Greece is one of the best times of the year, and it’s one of the best times to visit Greece.
 In Greece’s big urban centers, like Thessaloniki and Athens, turkey is usually the center dish for Christmas.
 However, outside of the city, we see more traditional dishes being preserved.
 In this article, we explore some of the most local traditional Christmas dishes in Greece.

 Pork